go beyond traditional talk therapy.

 Is KETAMINE right for you?

-KAP is a good fit for you if you…
+KAP may be a good fit if you…

 01

-Struggle with depression, anxiety, PTSD, relationship ambivalence, or questions about purpose.
+Struggle with depression, burnout, anxiety, PTSD, relationship challenges, or meaning and purpose.

 02